 And finally, these are the three downloadable patterns I'll be giving away to anyone who buys the book this week.
 More details on that in the next post.

 Hi There!
 I'm Tanya.
 I blog here about my life and my work as an author, fabric, product and sewing pattern designer.
-My fabrics and sewing patterns are available globally.
-My products for home are available throughout the US and Canada.
-My first book for Random House, Sew What You Love, includes easy, useful, projects including adult & childrens clothing, bags and projects for home.
-It will be released December 27th, 2011.
-Thank you for stopping by here!
+My fabrics, scrap booking products, paper products and sewing patterns are available globally.
+My second book for Random House, Sew Many Dresses, Sew Little Time includes interchangeable patterns to create 219 unique dresses.
+It will be released June 16th, 2015.
+Thank you for coming by!